-Accessibility Issue Example Solutions The student uses one or two switches to access the computer but is not 100% consistent or accurate in their use.
-Use of switches: The test administrator may use partner-assisted scanning to point to and read each response option.
+Accessibility Issue Example Solutions Then, repeat the above process until all options have been presented.
+When the responses have been narrowed to the final response, enter it in the testlet in Student Portal.
+The student uses one or two Use of switches switches to access the computer but is not 100% consistent or accurate in their use.
+The test administrator may use partner-assisted scanning to point to and read each response option.
 The student indicates when the desired response option is presented.
-Also, the test administrator may navigate from screen to screen and allow the student to use scanning to select the desired response option on each item screen.
-The student needs special equipment for the positioning of materials to respond to items (e.g., slant board) or non-computerized materials (e.g., hook and loop materials on a board).
-Special equipment: The test administrator may use the equipment and materials that are familiar to the student.
+The test administrator may navigate from screen to screen and allow the student to use scanning to select the desired response option on each item screen.
+The student needs special Special equipment equipment for the positioning of materials to respond to items (e.g., slant board) or noncomputerized materials (e.g., hook and loop materials on a board).
+The test administrator may use the equipment and materials that are familiar to the student.
 The student continues to interact with the content on the screen.
-The test administrator may navigate and enter responses that the student has indicated outside of Student Portal.
-The student uses graphic organizers, supports, or other materials to complete academic work.
-The test administrator may use the supports and materials that are familiar to the student.
-The student continues to interact with the content onscreen, but the test administrator may navigate and enter the student's responses into Student Portal.
-Access the TIP for each testlet for specific approved and unapproved materials.
+The test administrator may navigate and enter responses the student has indicated outside of Student Portal.
+The student uses graphic organizers, supports, or other materials to The test administrator may use supports and materials that are familiar to the student. complete academic work.
+The student interacts with the content onscreen, but the test administrator may navigate and enter the student's responses into Student Portal.
+Access the TIP for each testlet for approved and unapproved materials.

 Accessibility Issue Example Solutions The student has a physical disability that results in limited mobility.
 The testlet requires the student to manipulate materials.
 A student with limited mobility may use their current mode of communication to direct the test administrator to select a response option or manipulate materials on their behalf.
 The test administrator also may use the strategy of partner-assisted scanning for testing.
-The test administrator may select this support in the student's PNP Profile.
+The test administrator should select this support in the student's PNP Profile.
 Note: Partner-assisted scanning is a strategy used outside of the system.
-It is a Category 3 support in the PNP Profile, and as such, does not make a direct change to a testlet.
-The student requires special technologies to complete the writing assessment.
-Writing testlets: Students may use the writing technologies or materials they normally use in everyday instruction to complete their DLM writing testlets if the supports include the use of all 26 letters of the alphabet to produce letters and words.
+It is a Category 3 support in the PNP Profile and does not make a direct change to a testlet.
+The student requires writing Writing testlets technology to complete the writing assessment.
+Students may use the writing technology or materials they normally use in everyday instruction to complete their DLM writing testlets if the supports include the use of all 26 letters of the alphabet to produce letters and words.
 Students may not use word banks, picture banks, or symbol- or icon-based communication systems for the portion of the assessment that requires writing with the alphabet.
 Also, students may not use whole word or sentence dictation or speech-to-text software.
-Go to Supports: Allowed and Not Allowed on page 25 of this manual.
 Thorough coverage of the writing testlet is found in the Test Administration Manual.

 While allowed supports and practices during assessment administration offer a great deal of flexibility, some practices are not allowed.
-These practices are summarized in Table 7.